kayex/stalcraft/README.md

 ```

 ### Endpoints
-All available endpoints are found in `endpoints.go`.
+All available endpoints are found in [endpoints.go](https://github.com/kayex/stalcraft/tree/main/endpoints.go).
 Their names match the names in the [API reference](https://eapi.stalcraft.net/reference#/) as closely as possible.

 ## License
 MIT